devopsdays/devopsdays-web/content/events/2024-kansas-city/sponsor.md

 There are also opportunities for exclusive special sponsorships.
 We'll have sponsors for various events with special privileges for the sponsors of these events.
 If you are interested in special sponsorships or have a creative idea about how you can support the event, <a href="mailto:kansas-city@devopsdays.org">send us an email</a>.

-All special sponsors will have their logo displayed on the devopsdays Kansas CIty website, a tweet before the conference, and a thank you during the conference.
+All special sponsors will have their logo displayed on the DevOpsDays Kansas CIty website, a tweet before the conference, and a thank you during the conference.
 We do have some flexibility with these sponsorships, so just ask!

 <table class="table table-bordered table-hover">
   <thead>